Designing an AR-first mobile experience for forest data collection.

 This allowed users to:

-• Avoid circling trees in dense or uneven terrain
+• Avoid circling trees, improving performance in dense stands

-Offline capability was treated as a core requirement rather than an edge case.
+Offline functionality became a core requirement rather than an edge case.

-To build trust in the tool, I introduced clearer feedback around AR accuracy and environmental limitations, including contextual messaging when lighting or conditions affected measurements and clear recovery paths after interruptions.
+To build trust in the tool, I introduced clearer feedback around AR accuracy and environmental limitations, including contextual messaging when conditions affected measurements and clear recovery paths after interruptions.

 Outcome

-• Created a scalable foundation for future automation and AI features
+• Established a scalable foundation for future automation and AI features

 Next Steps